TandaHQ/work-samples/pings (backend)/README.md

 For example, for device ID `eab88fbc-10c6-11e2-b622-1231381359d0`, to record a ping at `2016-02-24 12:52:44 +1000` you'd make a POST to `/eab88fbc-10c6-11e2-b622-1231381359d0/1456282364`.

 You can use any method you like for storing the underlying data, and we'll be interested to hear your thoughts on what you chose.
+Data persistence is important so in-memory-only solutions are not recommended.

 **Retrieving data for a specific device**